Services to Schools

 The Armistice Committee can arrange for a speaker to come to your school and talk about the origins of the Bedworth Armistice, about the Tribute Wall, the Remembrance Gates, the Cenotaph in the Cemetery and the Saluting Dais.

 Contact our Parade Marshal for details.

 WE NEED YOUR HELP.
 The Armistice Committee have undertaken their biggest challenge yet – a new permanent saluting dais on the Rye Piece Ringway.
 Committee member and Vice Chairman Phil Godden (who designed and oversaw the Bedworth Armistice Wall and Gates) has drawn up plans for the saluting base.
 It will be in keeping with the solemnity of the Parade and will compliment the Bedworth Wall and Gates.
-Initial plans have been submitted to Warwickshire County Council and we are awaiting their approval.
 We will be collecting throughout the late spring and summer (once lockdown lifts) for donations towards the new dais and to deliver the Bedworth Centenary Armistice Parade.
 The generosity of Bedworth residents and their pride and love for the Armistice Parade (the biggest one in Britain) will be the foundation upon which the saluting base will be built.
 With your past and present help we have put Bedworth on the map, with your help now we will keep Bedworth at the forefront of this country’s Armistice Day parades.

 BEDWORTH – THE TOWN THAT NEVER FORGETS